oroinc/documentation/backend/api/documentation.rst

     # Acme\Bundle\AcmeBundle\Entity\AcmeEntity

-As already mentioned above, a single documentation file may contain documentations for several resource.
-In general, this can be used to document a main resource and related resources.
-For example, you can document resources for User and UseStatus entities in one file.
+As already mentioned above, a single documentation file may contain documentation for several resources.
+In general, such approach is used to document the main resource and related resources.
+For example, you can document resources for the User and UseStatus entities in the same file.

-At the next level ``##`` (h2) one of the documentation sections should be specified, e.g.:
+Start the next level with the ``##`` (h2) header and use it to announce one of the documentation sections, e.g.:

 .. code::